kabirt7/eShop/README.md

 # TO FIX

 - new Carousel component is needed.
-Current approach is buggy and inefficient
+Current approach is buggy and inefficient.
+Scrolling doesn't feel smooth.
 - Overall styling upgrade.
 Doesn’t look sleek enough
 - Favourite Button on cart page submitting.
 Need fix and add this functionality to the product page